warlord0/MickHargraves/notes/guides/Novel Structure and Pacing Guide.md

 ### POV Distribution

-- Primary focus on Dave's perspective (40-45% of chapters)
+- Primary focus on protagonist's perspective (40-45% of chapters)
-- Strategic use of Anya's viewpoint for infiltration sequences (20-25%)
+- Strategic use of deuteragonist's viewpoint for infiltration sequences (20-25%)
 - Serj's perspective for tactical coordination (15-20%)
 - Omar's viewpoint for technical operations (10-15%)
 - Maintain consistent POV within scenes